-- We now have a dedicated email address for prescription requests ONLY, please email your request with what you require, your name and date of birth and where you would like to collect the prescription to [email protected] please allow 72 hours for this service.
+- Via our dedicated email address, please email your request with what you require, your name and date of birth and where you would like to collect the prescription to [email protected]

-- Electronic Prescriptions -simply nominate your local pharmacy and your prescription will be sent electronically to the pharmacy.
+- Electronic Prescriptions – simply nominate your local pharmacy and your prescription will be sent electronically to the pharmacy.
 You then collect your medication directly from your nominated pharmacy.
-Allow 72 hours for this service.
+Allow 1 week for this service.

 Your Repeat Medication

 If you need regular medication and your doctor does not need to see you every time, you will be issued with ‘repeat prescription’.
 When you collect a prescription you will see that it is perforated down the centre.
 The left-hand side is the actual prescription.The right-hand side (re-order slip) shows a list of medicines that you can request without booking an appointment to see a doctor.
 Please tear off this section (and keep it) before handing the prescription to the chemist for dispensing.